SarderLab/WSI-cycleGAN/README.md

 ## Datasets
 This code takes 2 folders containing WSIs as an input.
 The code will pull random patches from the slides at runtime and attempt to translate bnetween the two sets.
 For example you could place H&E WSIs in folder A and PAS WSIs in folder B.

-model.py __init__ contains 2 variables 'self.dataset_dirA' and 'self.dataset_dirB' which should be changed.
+model.py __init__ contains 2 variables
+'''self.dataset_dirA'''
+and
+'''self.dataset_dirB'''
+which should be changed.

 ## Reference